 The lower price tag fits a simple app that requires very little user interaction or backend processing, which means fewer hours to develop.
 If you're building a multi-platform app with a server-side application, financial transactions, heavy interaction, and connection to external systems, the fee is likely in 6 figures.

 To have a bigger picture, take a look at the table below.
-It describes how hourly rates for software outsourcing services vary in different regions.
+It describes how hourly rates for software outsourcing companies vary in different regions.

 Check out our article on how much outsourcing software development costs to know what factors determine the cost of software development.